By: Lisa McElroy

 He headed to Playa Mujeres, a Greg Norman-designed course in Cancun.
 I indulged in the plunge pool outside our room and avoided parrots.

 I ended up wishing I had joined Steve, even though I’m a lousy golfer.
 According to his report over dinner, the condition of the course was immaculate.
-Tees, fairways and greens were pristine.
+Tees, fairways, and greens were pristine.
 The course layout is challenging but fair for the mid- to high-handicapper (but he could not speak for how better players would find it).
 Fairways are wide and the rough is forgiving, but the course has hazards aplenty to make you pay for a bad shot.
-The greens were manageable — large and easy to hit, not too fast and with just enough break to keep it interesting, but not so much that three-putting was the norm.
-The scenery was attractive but he wished that there were a great ocean view before he got to the 12th or 13th hole.
+The greens were manageable — large and easy to hit, not too fast, and with just enough break to keep it interesting, but not so much that three-putting was the norm.
+The scenery was attractive but he wished that there was a great ocean view before he got to the 12th or 13th hole.
 The water views were beautiful, just too brief.

 For our last two days in Riviera Maya, we headed south again to Tulum and Dreams Tulum, a luxury family resort right on the beach.
 Even though we didn’t have our kids with us, we could tell the minute that we checked in that Dreams Tulum was a kid and family paradise.
 Kids were splashing in the pools and playing water volleyball, so we headed to the quiet pool for a day of rest – me with my Kindle, Steve with his sports scores.
-Then we wandered the property and were wowed by the colonial-style architecture, the outdoor patios and the beach, which boasted two miles of white sand with comfy lounge chairs, umbrellas, sailing, snorkeling . . . the list goes on.
+Then we wandered the property and were wowed by the colonial-style architecture, the outdoor patios, and the beach, which boasted two miles of white sand with comfy lounge chairs, umbrellas, sailing, snorkeling . . . the list goes on.

 Dreams is billed as a luxury-inclusive resort, which means that you can have as much top-shelf liquor, do as many water sports and participate in as many activities as you’d like, like the mock American Idol competition they had on our first night (try as I might, I couldn’t get Steve to sing me a love song in front of hundreds of people) and movies on the beach.
 At 431 rooms, this was probably the biggest resort we visited but it still felt intimate, probably because the rooms are divided into pods.